-Kim Kardashian Shares Throwback Photo Of She & Kanye West In Japan
+Kim Kardashian Shares Throwback Photo Of Her & Kanye West In Japan

 “We love you queen,” an admirer gushed.

-The Keeping Up With the Kardashians star has been sharing many photos of she and her beau lately, shutting down rumors of their heading for divorce.
-As The Inquisitr recently reported, Kim posted a photo set of the two enjoying “dinner dates” in the Dominican Republic with children Saint, 4, and North, 7.
-In that photo, the reality star rocked an island-style black dress with a yellow and blue color pattern while Kanye sported a red, white, and blue “Wolves” jersey, smiling with North at his side.
+The Keeping Up with the Kardashians star has been sharing many photos of herself and her beau lately, shutting down rumors that they may be heading for divorce.
+The Inquisitr recently reported that Kim posted a photo set of the two enjoying “dinner dates” in the Dominican Republic with children Saint, 4, and North, 7.
+In that photo, she rocked an island-style black dress with a yellow-and-blue color pattern while Kanye sported a red-white-and-blue “Wolves” jersey, smiling with North at his side.